 12 Ways to Incorporate Types of Chocolate Into Your Wedding

-When it comes to chocolate facts, one thing reigns true – it’s a favorite!
+When it comes to chocolate facts, one thing remains true – it’s a favorite!
 There are many different types of chocolate available, so if you crave the taste, be sure to include it on your wedding day.
-From chocolate favors to an elaborate German chocolate wedding cake, take a peek at our 12 ways to include the flavor into your wedding day.
+From chocolate favors to an elaborate German chocolate wedding cake, take a peek at our 12 ways to incorporate the flavor in your wedding day.

 12 Ways to Include Types of Chocolate on Your Wedding Day | Hill City Bride Virginia Wedding Blog